-At Metropolitan State University Library our primary collection development goal is to provide access to the information resources that our students, faculty, and the broader community need.
+At Metro State University Library our primary collection development goal is to provide access to the information resources that our students, faculty, and the broader community need.
 Our collection exists to support the mission of the University and to support the curriculum and campus activities.
 The material in our library collection takes a variety of forms including electronic, print, and audiovisual.
 It may be physically located in the Library on-campus or available electronically to remote locations.

-Metropolitan State Library and Information Services acknowledges the fast-paced, ever-changing nature of information production and distribution in the modern era.
+Metro State Library and Information Services acknowledges the fast-paced, ever-changing nature of information production and distribution in the modern era.
 We remain alert to new methods of information dissemination and incorporate these methods into the development of our information resources as appropriate.

 What we do: